 As with all accidents, if you have injured your neck at work or anywhere else, it is important to make sure that the details of your accident have been recorded properly within an accident book or elsewhere, and that medical attention is sought for any injuries that you have sustained.
 If you haven’t done this already, we can help you to do so.

-Direct2Compensation are experts in managing neck injury at work compensation claims.
-Over the years we have successfully assisted many such claimants and have helped them to find the right specialist injury compensation solicitor.
-At Direct2Compensation, we know your rights and can help you to understand whether the specifics of your neck injury is something you are likely to be able to successfully hold your employer liable for.
+Direct2Compensation are experts in managing compensation claims.
+Over the years we have successfully assisted many neck injury claimants and have helped them to find the right specialist injury compensation solicitor.
+We know your rights and can help you to understand whether you are likely to be able to successfully hold your employer liable for your injuries.

 Direct2Compensation work with some of the best accident at work solicitors in the UK.
-With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice when it comes to starting your compensation claim for a neck injury.
+With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice when it comes to starting your compensation claim.